kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ## Rollback

-In case you want to revert an upgrade you may use a `helm rollback` command which will restore the Service Catalog apiserver version.
+In case you want to revert the upgrade, use the `helm rollback` command which will restore the Service Catalog API Server version.

-To achieve that you must delete all the Service Catalog resources and CRDs.
-You must also delete the unnecessary resources for the Service Catalog apiserver version.
-You can do it using the following commands:
+Before you proceed, you must delete all the Service Catalog resources and CRDs.
+You must also delete the resources that are not necessary for the Service Catalog API Server version.
+Use the following commands:
 ```
 kubectl delete crd -l svcat=true
 kubectl delete secret -n catalog catalog-catalog-webhook-cert